fleschutz/PowerShell/Docs/play-frog-sound.md

 ## play-frog-sound.ps1 - Plays a frog sound

-This script plays a frog sound.
+This PowerShell script plays a frog sound.

 ## Parameters
 ```powershell